 - We encourage you to use the hand sanitisers around the site.

 - We have increased cleaning in all public areas and especially in areas of high contact.

-- Toilets are regularly checked and cleaned and we ask you to observe a maximum of two people, socially distanced or one family group in at one time.
+- Toilets are regularly checked and cleaned.
 Please wash your hands thoroughly and use hand sanitisers throughout your visit.

 - If you have any of the symptoms of coronavirus, or if you have been in contact with anyone that has had the virus in the last 14 days, please do not visit the museum and contact 111 for advice.